6192-sp24/lab0/Installation.md

 If you're unfamiliar with downloading through the command line, you can use `wget` with the file link, e.g., `wget https://github.com/B-Lang-org/bsc/releases/download/2023.07/bsc-2023.07-ubuntu-20.04.tar.gz` for Ubuntu 20.04 or `wget https://github.com/B-Lang-org/bsc/releases/download/2023.07/bsc-2023.07-debian-12.1.tar.gz` for Debian 12.1.
 A `tar.gz` is a tar ball, or a kind of compressed file, like a `.zip`, which we extract in the next step.

-Note: for Intel Macs only, the link would be something like `wget bsc-2023.07-macos-13.tar.gz`
+As for Intel Macs, the link would be something like `wget bsc-2023.07-macos-13.tar.gz`

+##### 1.2 For ARM based machine, like Mac with M1/M2/M3
+Please download the prebuilt docker for Mac with apple silicon: `https://drive.google.com/file/d/1QefJbMz-Zbru9X6LKHtmT8gL8fjC4X_U/view?usp=sharing` or `https://www.dropbox.com/scl/fi/abiks4nk61hxmp6yoq06c/bsc_arm_ubuntu2204.tar?rlkey=onqkpazk300j69zvavy6nhdko&dl=0`

 ### Step 2: Decompress the tar ball